-- 2. EVM is a proactive management system; both cost engineering and EVM identify cost variances, but the EVM system places a positive obligation on the responsible manage to identify the cause of the variance and what actions will be taken to mitigate or eliminate negative variance - 3.
+- 1. EVM data is compiled at the management control point, whereas cost engineering data is focused on the individual cost items (line items) - EVM is a proactive management system; both cost engineering and EVM identify cost variances, but the EVM system places a positive obligation on the responsible manage to identify the cause of the variance and what actions will be taken to mitigate or eliminate negative variance - 3.
 The EVMS has formal processes for predicting the project's likely cost outcome based on the use of a predefined standard formula.

-Cost engineering does not preclude managers using the variance and cost to date data to manage the consequences of a cost variance and to predict the likely cost outcome of the project8.
+Cost engineering does not preclude managers using the variance and cost to date data to manage the consequences of a cost variance and to predict the likely cost outcome of the project.
 The difference is cost engineering assumes a sensible manager will do these things in an appropriate way; EVM defines the reporting standards and calculations that will be used.